 This tutorial has shown you that GDPR compliance in Jira can be simple and fast.
 Together with this knowledge and the information from our GDPR compliance checklist, your company will comply with any GDPR guideline.

-Convince yourself with the trial version of our GDPR tool!
+Convince yourself with the test version of our Data Protection and Security Toolkit!

 By the way: De-identification according to CCPA can be performed analogously.